AnasYusuf/nodejs-jwt-auth-api/README.md

 ---

-## Environment Variables
+## ⚙️ Environment Variables

-Create a `.env` file in the root directory:
+Create a `.env` file in the project root.

 ```env
 PORT=3000

 JWT_SECRET=your_jwt_secret

 DB_HOST=localhost